 Wood chip gardening is the practice of covering your vegetable garden and fruit orchard with wood chip mulch.
 Wood chips will improve your soil and regenerate the natural life in the soil instead of the use of toxic chemicals that deplete the soil and create soil loss.
-Sign up to get a free delivery of wood chips from your local tree service company.

 CAN I USE FRESH WOOD CHIPS IN MY GARDEN?